Mu2e/TrkAna/tutorial/pages/setup.md

 ### Python Notebook

+WARNING: People have reported issues with getting the python notebook to work.
+We will look into it later

 If you want to use a python notebook for the python exercises, then you should log into to a mu2egpvm machine with a port forwarded:

 ```